 Saturation ― Colours of similar hue and lightness may differ in colourfulness or intensity of colour.
 This quality is termed saturation and may be defined as the intensity of any particular hue when compared with a neutral grey of similar lightness, the spectrum colours being the most intense or of highest saturation.
 The terms ‘chroma’ and ‘intensity’ are also used in similar sense.

-2.95 Colour Floating ― See ‘floating’.
+2.95 Colour Floating ― See ‘floating’

 2.96 Colour Match ― Paints are said to match in colour if under specified conditions of illumination and viewing, no significant difference in their hue, saturation and lightness can be detected.